The fitness world has exploded recently, social media has been a huge catalyst for change.

 This is the great equaliser of our time.
 You can use it to your advantage.

 If you are struggling to get work with traditional outlets, work hard at your own brand.
-If you get enough social proof then you can call yourself a fitness model.
+Getting enough social proof can also be a sure-fire way of calling yourself a fitness model.

 If enough people like what you’re putting out there, then you can make money from this.